cleankod/currency-rate-converter/README.md

 * I would add archunit library to make sure that syntax in CurrencyConversionNbpService.getMidRate and CurrencyConversionNbpService.fallback is the same
 * I would add at least one e2e test with happy path
+* I would suggest to add more implementation of CurrencyConversionService, because currently it's possible only to convert currencies from PLN to others.

 #### Api documentation: [swagger] (http://localhost:8080/swagger-ui/index.html)